kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 The flavors for control plane and worker node machines must be exposed as environment variables `OPENSTACK_CONTROL_PLANE_MACHINE_FLAVOR` and `OPENSTACK_NODE_MACHINE_FLAVOR` respectively.

 # Optional Configuration

+## Log level

+If with `--v=6` the gophercloud client would log it's requests.
+This would really help during debugging.

 ## External network